 Step 4.
 Go back to the General tab.
 Enter the IP address and user name in the Remote Desktop Connection interface to achieve connection.

 Option 1.
 Remote Desktop copy and paste files smaller than 2 GB

 Step 1.
 On the remote desktop, choose the folder that you want to copy to your local computer with your mouse, and press Ctrl + C to copy files.

 Step 2.
-Step 2.
-Go to your desktop or a folder of your local computer, and press Ctrl + V to paste the copied files.
-This is how to copy-paste from PC to remote desktop.
+Go to your local desktop, and press Ctrl + V to paste the copied folder.
+This is how to copy-paste folders from the remote desktop to the local desktop.

 Step 1.
-Within the Remote Desktop Connection session, your local drives that you have chosen before will appear in Windows Explorer of the remote computer:
+Within the Remote Desktop Connection session, the local drives that you have chosen before will appear in Windows Explorer of the remote computer:

 Step 2.
 Run PowerShell inside of your RDP session, and run a simple net use command.
 You will see the redirected drives appear.

 Step 3.
 Run a simple net use \tsclientto map these drives in a true sense to a network drive letter.

 Step 4.
 Now if you look in Windows Explorer, you will see a true network drive mapped under your Network Locations section.
 If you copy files to the mapped drive on the remote computer, you can find the files in the same drive on your local computer.